 Each paragraph corresponds to a unique experiment (or a group of closely related experiments) or a single figure or subpanel within a larger figure.
 Make sure to smoothly transition from one result to the next.

 - Start each paragraph with a topic sentence that describes the takeaway result from that experiment.
 Your topic sentence can also explain the rationale for the experiment (ex: “In order to determine X, Y was performed, showing Z results”).

 - Then, describe your data and the conclusions that you learned from it.
 Do so in a logical order, such as pro then con, most to least important, and experimental versus simulation results.

 - Conclude with a transition sentence that sums up findings, and, if necessary, justifies why you moved to the next experiment or hypothesis.

-“Having observed data A, we speculated that mechanism B might cause phenomenon Z. Hence, the next experiment tested the activity of mechanism B by…”
+The only time that speculation can be included in Results is when it is necessary to explain a transition between experiments.
+Ex: “Having observed data A, we speculated that mechanism B might cause phenomenon C. Hence, the next experiment tested the activity of mechanism B by…”

-Results should be written in a tense consistent with the rest of your paper.
+- Results should be written in a tense consistent with the rest of your paper.